aschmiedeke/gbtdocs/docs/source/how-tos/infrastructure/remote-connection.rst

 .. image:: images/fastX_gb_session-controls.png

 From left to right:
     1. **House** brings you back to the FastX dashboard.
     2. **Keyboard** allows you to set the keyboard.
     3. **People** controls the sharing of the session (more :ref:`here<Sharing a session>`).
-    4. **Folder** allows to open files to the clipboard.
-    5. **Settings** allows you to change other settings such as the window size.
+    4. **Settings** allows you to change other settings such as the window size.
 Tinkering with these settings should not generally be required but on a very slow connection lowering refresh rates and picture quality may be helpful.

 Ending a FastX session